xoiram/smartair-mqtt/README.md

 To run it I would recommend using a public known

 # How to
-You'll need a mqtt broker, and a running installation of home assistant.
-Then you can check out the project and run it with:
+You'll need a mqtt broker, a user to the broker, and a running installation of home assistant.

+Check out the project, copy and rename the `smartair-config-example.js` file to `smartair-config.js` and fill in the blanks.

+Then you can run it with:

 `npm install && node smartair.js`